tamilselvanarjun/auto-ed/docs/mod1.rst

 The Auto-eD tool is a pedagogical tool to help visualize the processes underlying automatic differentiation.
 In particular, this tool allows us to visualize the underlying graph structure of a calculation when decomposed into elementary functions.
 In addition to helping to visualize this graph, the tool can also be used to view the computational traces that occur at each node of the graph.
-These ideas will be discussed much more in Module 2.
+These ideas will be discussed much more in `Module 2 <mod2.html>`_.

 Auto-eD Web Application
 ^^^^^^^^^^^^^^^^^^^^^^^